Get vaccinated now

 A study published in the New England Journal of Medicine indicated that the high-dose vaccine was 24.2% more effective in preventing flu in adults 65 years of age and older relative to a standard-dose vaccine.
 The confidence interval for this result was 9.7% to 36.5%.

 I am highly allergic to eggs.
 Can I receive the flu vaccine?

-Persons with a history of egg allergy of any severity may receive any licensed, recommended, and age-appropriate influenza vaccine.
-Cell-based flu vaccines that do not use any egg components will be available if necessary.
+People with a history of egg allergy of any severity may receive any licensed, recommended and age-appropriate influenza vaccine.
+Cell-based flu vaccines that do not use any egg components are available if necessary.
 The cell-based vaccine manufacturing process uses animal cells to grow the flu virus.

 Is it safe to get a COVID-19 vaccine and a flu vaccine at the same time?

 While limited data exists on giving COVID-19 vaccines with other vaccines, including flu vaccines, experience with giving other vaccines together has shown the way our bodies develop protection and possible side effects are generally similar whether vaccines are given alone or with other vaccines.